FredaXin/capstone/README.md

    alone are not as predictive as combing with census data.
 There might be many factors that link to home affordability ratio, and further research need to be conducted.

 ### Limitations
 Using **Google Place API** has many limitations in the data collection process:

-- When using string search, the results returned are unpredictable: e.g. when making an API call using param "stores near zipcode 10010", some unexpected result was returned, such as a school or an government office.
+- When using string search, the results returned are unpredictable: e.g. when making an API call using param "stores near zipcode 10010", some unexpected result was returned, such as a school or a government office.
 - The API only returns up to 3 calls per location (each location only returns up to 20 results).
-This limits the amount of samples can be collect per location.
+This limits the number of samples can be collect per location.
-- The API returns 20 results per call, and it's unclear what algorithms was behind these results: such as proximities to the location centroid or popularity of the business as search result.
+- The API returns 20 results per call, and it is unclear what algorithms was behind these results: such as proximities to the location centroid or popularity of the business as search result.
 So the businesses returned by the calls might be biased based on Google's algorithms.
 - As mentioned in notebook 04, the 'open_now' feature is dependent on the time when the API calls are made.
 - The Google Place API is not free: making many API calls will make the project very expensive.
 Therefore, the amount of data that can be collected can be very limited based on the budget of the project.